 Surface Design Workshops

-Note: Only Orizomegame & Fabric Stamping can be online offerings.
 Contact me for focused shibori workshops which require previous dye experience.

 Why is indigo so magical?
 Because it dates to ancient Egypt?
 Because the blue develops on contact with air and repeated dipping makes the blue seem like many colors?
 Indigo's magic is the perfect partner to shibori.
-Experience the magic and learn about the care and feeding of an indigo vat, using synthetic indigo.
-We'll create indigo samples of basic shibori patterns, suitable for sampler quilts and other projects.
+We’ll use smaller indigo vats that are more practical for most people’s time and space.
+Pre-reduced indigo mimics the original plant source and assures results.

 Indigo Shibori: Beyond Blue (5 days)